Asia shares climb on U.S. optimism, oil pressured before OPEC

 "The gap between actual and estimated third quarter GDP was a big one, but what is of increasing import is the gap between the economy of the U.S. and the rest of the world especially Europe and Japan," Jasper Lawler, analyst at CMC Markets, said in a note.

 MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.3 percent.
-Australian shares rose 0.9 percent after
+South Korea's Kospi tacked on 0.1 percent and Australian shares rose 0.9 percent.

 In contrast, the Australian dollar hovered near a four-year low of $0.8514.
 The Aussie has been under pressure amid the recent tumble in the price of iron ore, Australia's key export commodity.